unoplatform/Uno.Themes/doc/lightweight-styling.md

 ---
 # Lightweight Styling

 [Lightweight styling](https://learn.microsoft.com/windows/apps/design/style/xaml-styles#lightweight-styling) is a way to customize the appearance of XAML controls by **overriding** their default brushes, fonts, and numeric properties.
 Lightweight styles are changed by providing alternate resources with the same key.
-All Uno Material styles support the capability to be customized through resource overrides without the need to re-define the style.
+All Uno Material styles support the capability to be customized through resource overrides without the need to redefine the style.

 Overriding resources from Uno Material can be done at the App level, Page level, or even at the Control level.
 The following sections will cover how to override resources at each of these levels.